ccblaisdell/Dotes/README.md

 - genserver to hold recent match ids so we don't refetch them
 	- maybe some smarter way to keep from stepping on toes
 	- maybe a server to manage multiuser batch operations
+- try using prepared statements for match and player creation for faster inserts